Atmospheric Corrosion Inspection & Coating Condition Surveys

 What is Corrosion?
 Corrosion is the state of natural deterioration in metals caused by oxidation or a chemical reaction with its environment.
 The degree of corrosion depends on numerous factors including different surfaces and environments.
 An atmospheric corrosion inspection and NACE coating condition survey will tell you how corrosion protections are holding up.

-NACE Coating Condition Surveys are performed by a NACE level II or III Inspector or Coating Manager.
+NACE Coating Condition Surveys are performed by a NACE level II or III Inspector.

 A Site-Visit consists of: